- J. Blakeson

 The sure hands of first-time feature filmmaker J Blakeson, who also wrote the script, direct the picture and makes even the first hour, when the material never leaves the confines of the padded apartment, visually dynamic.
 The audience is always certain of the space, the size of the rooms, and the claustrophobia of the situation.
 But the film’s lasting effect is Blakeson’s ability to make the story’s many twists believable but unpredictable.
 And despite there being a number of them, the twists never feel unnatural or forced, just progressions in the drama and developments in character.
 Each time one of them comes along, the audience doesn’t suspect, and the movie adds a level of complication.
 By the finale, we can’t help but be immersed in the plot and characters, as Blakeson has done such an expert job of submerging us under layers of clever secrets.

 On the other hand, there are moments in Blakeson’s script that would not have worked without his splendid cast.
-American audiences will know Arterton from her appearances from two of 2010’s most disappointing blockbusters, Clash of the Titans and Prince of Persia: The Sands of Time.
+American audiences will know Arterton from her appearances in two of 2010’s most disappointing blockbusters, Clash of the Titans and Prince of Persia: The Sands of Time.
 She also appeared in Quantum of Solace as the red-headed Bond girl, Strawberry Fields (a name almost as tasteless as Pussy Galore).
 There was nothing in those previous, empty performances that suggest she could fill the daring role of Alice Creed here.
 But sure enough, Arterton lays down some major emotions in her portrayal of the kidnapped woman, suggesting the actress has found her niche: she should be playing real characters instead of doll-like parts that are mere garnish to her leading men.